JTechMe/JumpGo-for-Android/README.md

 * Click Finish

 ##### The ````jumpgomain```` flavor is used for all other build variants such as alpha, beta, and production.
-To build this flavor change the manifest to include one of the following:
+To build this flavor make sure the manifest to includes one of the following:
 * Alpha
 ````xml
     android:icon="@mipmap/ic_launcher_alpha"